Bergen County, NJ Trade Secret Attorneys

 Contact our NJ trade secret litigation law firm

 The Law Offices of Richard E. Novak, LLC understands how important a trade secret is to a company.
 When information that is crucial to your success is attained illegally, it is time to consider your legal options and fight for the future of your company.
-If you need quality legal support, contact The Law Offices of Richard E. Novak, LLC for an initial consultation.
+If you need quality legal support, contact The Law Offices of Richard E. Novak, LLC in Englewood, NJ for an initial consultation.